Bernese Mountain Dog

 The Bernese Mountain Dog has a pronounced bark which he will not hesitate to demonstrate in case of intrusion into his family’s territory.
 However, this is not his favourite communication tool.

 He is very close to his social group and he has a rather limited predatory instinct, so he is unlikely to run away.
 He prefers to stay with members of his social group.

 The Bernese Mountain Dog does not like solitude very much; he is not made to stay alone all day without doing anything.
 In fact, he can be destructive when feeling impatient and bored.

 The greed of this dog will be most notable through his inclination towards training based on motivational treats.
 However, be careful to avoid excess.

-Berners are used for multiple tasks, from herding to sledge-pulling.
+Berners are used for multiple tasks, from herding to cart-pulling.

-While it is now rare to see a Bernese Mountain dog lead a herd, it is common to use his strong guarding instinct to deter any intruders.
+While it is now rare to see a Bernese Mountain Dog as a herding dog, Berners are still commonly used to deter intruders due to their strong guarding instincts.

 Despite his luxurious appearance, this imposing dog knows how to scare any stranger that enters the property of his social group.
 However, he will remain a passive guardian.